yohannj/notes-cybersecurity/Misc/burp.md

 Analyzes the 'randomness' present in parts of the web app which are intended to be unpredictable.
 This is commonly used for testing session cookies

 ## Decoder
-As the name suggests, Decoder is a tool that allows us to perform various transforms on pieces of data.
+Tool that allows us to perform various transforms on pieces of data.
 These transforms vary from decoding/encoding to various bases or URL encoding.
 ![](burp/burp0.png)

 ## Comparer
-Comparer as you might have guessed is a tool we can use to compare different responses or other pieces of data such as site maps or proxy histories (awesome for access control issue testing).
+Tool we can use to compare different responses or other pieces of data such as site maps or proxy histories (awesome for access control issue testing).
 This is very similar to the Linux tool diff.

 ## Extender
 Similar to adding mods to a game like Minecraft, Extender allows us to add components such as tool integrations, additional scan definitions, and more!